fenxuorg/edge-developer/microsoft-edge/progressive-web-apps/get-started.md

     6. Open (with Visual Studio or any editor) the *icons.json* file from the extracted zip and copy the `"icons": [...]` array into your project's *manifest.json* file.

 4. Now we just need to associate our web app manifest with the app itself.
 Open the *layout.pug* file (in *views* folder) for editing, and add this line right after the stylesheet link.
-(Its simply Node's [pug](https://pugjs.org/language/attributes.html) template shorthand for `<link rel='manifest' href='/manifest.json'>`).
+(Its simply Node's [pug](https://pugjs.org/language/attributes.html) template, Its simply Node's [pug](https://pugjs.org/language/attributes.html) template shorthand for `<link rel='manifest' href='/manifest.json'>`).

     ```HTML
     link(rel='manifest', href='/manifest.json')